 I am a registered dietitian specializing in nutrition for children with Autism Spectrum Disorder (ASD).

-I help parents of create a unique nutrition plan for their child with autism to improve ASD symptoms and resolve mealtime frustrations like selective eating.
+I help parents create a unique nutrition plan for their child with autism to improve ASD symptoms and resolve mealtime frustrations like selective eating.

 I know that adding one more thing to your plate may not seem possible.
 The reality is that diet can have a tremendous impact for kids on the spectrum.
 Eating is the one thing your child does several times a day absolutely every day!
 Targeting nutrition is an opportunity.